Shildon - unmissable engines

 Our curator team have picked some 'must-sees' on your visit to Locomotion, Shildon.

-The original Sans Pareil from 1829 is displayed in the Welcome Building.
+The original Sans Pareil from 1829 is displayed in the Collection Building.
 Timothy Hackworth built the Sans Pareil to compete in the Rainhill trials of 1829 - although more powerful, it proved not to have the speed of Stephenson's Rocket.
-Available to view as part of the Cradle of the Railway tour.

 Replica Sans Pareil